home-assistant/scenegen/README.md

     brightness: 28
 ```

-This output can be cut and pasted into your configuration.yaml file as required (ensuring correct indentatation of course.
+This output can be cut and pasted into your configuration.yaml file as required (ensuring correct indentatation of course).

-Scenegen supports all documented effects for lights including transitions and flash effects, however generally it is more effective to run scenegen to get the basic setup and add any effects manually later.
+Scenegen supports all documented effects for lights including transitions and flash effects, however generally it is easier to run scenegen to get the basic setup and add any effects manually later.

 ## Advanced Usage